maukoski/PerceptronSingleLayerLogical/README.md

 Contributions are welcome!
 Please feel free to open an issue or create a pull request.

 ## License

-This project is under the XYZ license.
-See the `LICENSE` file for more details.
+This project is under the GNU General Public License v3.0.
+See the LICENSE file for more details